 "Mac, I have more to tell you.”

 Mac was patient as she typed on the tablet.
-While Angel is a fast typist, it still took minutes for her to communicate.
+While Angel is a fast typist, she takes minutes to communicate.

-On all vehicles you use tomorrow, go into the setup, and turn off anything that transmits out of the car: no cellular, WiFi, or satellite link.
+“On all vehicles you use tomorrow, go into the setup, and turn off anything that transmits out of the car: no cellular, WiFi, or satellite link.
 That way, they cannot track you.
-Use only word-of-mouth and the FBI satellite phones to communicate.
+Use only word-of-mouth and FBI satellite phones to communicate.
 These people are vicious, Mac.
 Be careful."

 "Thank you for that.
 Now I have something important I want you to hear."